 Gene Marker

 BCMO1 rs11645428

 Risk Variant Your Variant

 GG GG

-Your Risk

-Elevated only when vitamin A intake is low
+only when vitamin A intake is low

 Since you possess the GG variant of the BCMO1 gene, it is important for you to meet the RDA for vitamin A. Consuming foods that are higher in preformed active vitamin A can help you to meet your needs more easily.
 These foods include fish, liver, eggs, and dairy products.
-Meeting your recommendations for vitamin A will help to support healthy immunity, vision, and reproductive health.
-It will also act as an antioxidant when consumed in the form of beta-carotene (plant-sources).
-Women should aim for 700 mcg RAE/day and men should aim for 900 mcg RAE/day.Since you possess the GG variant of the BCMO1 gene, it is important for you to meet the RDA for vitamin A. Consuming foods that are higher in preformed active vitamin A can help you to meet your needs more easily.
-These foods include fish, liver, eggs, and dairy products.
-Meeting your recommendations for vitamin A will help to support the production and health of oocvtes and sperm.
-It will also act as an antioxidant when consumed in the form of beta-carotene (plantsources).
-Women who are not pregnant should aim for 700 mcg RAE/day, pregnant women 770 mcg RAE/ day, and men 900 mcg RAE/day.
+Meeting your recommendations for vitamin A will help to support the production and health of oocytes and sperm.
+It will also act as an antioxidant when consumed in the form of betacarotene (plant-sources).
+Women who are not pregnant should aim for 700 mcg RAE/ day, pregnant women 770 mcg RAE/day, and men 900 mcg RAE/day.
 Both women and men should consume less than 3,000 mcg RAE/day.